Woodstock Music Festival Ends

 The overwhelming crowd made maintaining proper sanitation, shelter, and food difficult.
 Even with the problems that arose – like traffic jams, lack of drinking water, and severe thunderstorms – the Woodstock festival was considered a success.
 The crowd coped with the inadequate conditions and behaved peacefully during the entire concert, even though there were few security members on hand.

-The organizers planned for 200,000 people, but more than 400,000 attended.
-Over three days, 32 acts shared their messages of peace.
-Among them were The Grateful Dead, Janis Joplin, and Jimi Hendrix.
+Over three days, 31 acts shared their messages of peace.
+Among them were The Grateful Dead, Janis Joplin, Joan Baez, and Jefferson Airplane.
 Huddled together in the rain, dancing in the mud, and sharing food and water, the attendees showed that even in harsh conditions, peace could prevail.

 The 1970 documentary Woodstock won an Academy Award, further cementing the festival’s place in our culture.
 The site of the 1969 festival now hosts a museum and was also added to the National Register of Historic Places.
 Woodstock ’69 inspired countless music festivals and anniversary concerts around the world, but none have ever had the cultural impact of the original.

 Click here for more about the festival and how its legacy continues today.